c-french/Cplusplus-Program/CS 230/README.md

 # Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?
+For this project, the client was a company named The Gaming Room.
+They wanted me to design a web-based game based on their currently Android-only game "Draw It or Lose It", that would be able to serve a broader range of platforms.
+This would utilize design structures such as the singleton to keep track of game instances and utilize a client-server structure.

 # What did you do particularly well in developing this documentation?
+I feel that my best work on the documentation would be the explanation of the UML diagram under the *Domain Model* section.
+Interpreting visual models has always been a strength of mine, and I feel that I did well to explain the given model.

 # What about the process of working through a design document did you find helpful when developing the code?
+Working through the document helps to formulate a planned structure of the program, much like an architect’s blueprints.
+In past work I would have "winged it", cobbling code together until something worked, but this process works to eliminate a lot of guesswork from the program.
+With this tool, I can know what my program will need before I code it, and the code I make won't be an "attempt" to address a feature, but rather be an implementation of planned work.

 # If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?
+I would most like to revise the *Evaluation* portion of the document.
+In the current submission, I may have been a bit long-winded and repetitive about certain aspects.
+Should I do this section again for another project, I would simplify the section to more of a pro/con list, rather than a long explanation.

 # How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?
+I met the user's needs by designing a server that can communicate to a variety of clients no matter their platform, so long as they can send and receive HTTP requests.
+This would allow The Gaming Room to distribute their game to any client of their choosing, meeting their desire of serving their game to more platforms.
+It is important to consider the user's needs because their satisfaction with the software is key.
+Even if you design a masterwork of a program, if the user is unsatisfied, your work means nothing to them.
+From a business side of things, if the user is continually dissatisfied with your work, they will begin to look elsewhere, hurting the company’s revenue.
+As such, meeting the user’s needs are tantamount to success.

 # How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?
+Before taking this course, I had no structured way of creating software.
+I simply cobbled together functions in an attempt to make something that worked correctly.
+After this course, I see there is a much better way in the form of design patterns to tackle common problems.
+Moving forward, I expect to utilize UML diagrams and more design patterns as a means to blueprint the software to be made, making the coding process more a task of assembling pieces according to plan, rather than blindly try to add things that meet functionality needs.